Your resource center for all things SEO and Huckabuy

-We recommend implementing immediately because it’s the easiest way to start getting wins and it’s exactly what Google wants.
+We recommend implementing structured data immediately because it’s the easiest way to start getting wins and it’s exactly what Google wants.
 Even if you are considering or preparing for a website redesign, there is no reason to postpone.
 The implementation can happen and when the redesign is complete, our software automatically repopulates structured data on the new site.

 Google’s objective is to rank websites accurately so searchers can satisfy their queries faster and more conveniently.
-Voice results cater to this objective by improving the user experience.
+Voice search results cater to this objective by improving the user experience.
 Content that improves this user experience will experience higher rankings in relevant Google SERPs and increased website traffic.
-Additionally, this is the fastest-growing form of search, so If you want to stay current and reach a wider base of consumers, optimizing your content for voice is critical.
+Additionally, this is the fastest-growing form of search, so If you want to stay current and reach a wider base of consumers, optimizing your content for voice search is critical.

 Search engines are progressing towards full audio browsing capability.
 Google, for example, is testing a speakable-specific markup type for content intended to be spoken aloud.
 Adding structured data markup allows search engines to identify content for assistants to read aloud in results.
 For example, when users search for local businesses, they often look for things like operational hours, contact information, address, and directions.
-Structured data organizes and classifies this content so that search engines can reproduce key information in voice results.
+Structured data organizes and classifies this content so that search engines can reproduce key information in voice search results.

 SEO Cloud Questions

-Rich Snippet Questions
+Rich Result Questions

-Breadcrumbs, news carousels, reviews, ratings, event listings, job postings, live streams, media actions, Q&As, site links search boxes, social profiles, how-tos, and videos are just a few of the 30+ rich snippets that your content can qualify for in Google search results.
+Breadcrumbs, news carousels, reviews, ratings, event listings, job postings, live streams, media actions, Q&As, site links search boxes, social profiles, how-tos, and videos are just a few of the 30+ rich results that your content can qualify for in Google search results.